gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-48-CICD-deploy
+Build the war and deploy to travis-ci when code in merged to master.

+See the .travis.yml file.

+The really odd thing about this is that the code is Javascript but the deploy is Java since a war is being built.

 ## step-47-delete-league-player
 Only admins can delete a league player and only if the player has never been in a game.